datagrok/dialogue/DESIGN.md

 - We don't want nefarious or stupid parties to assert that we have claimed authorship over something we haven't simply due to the existence of a digital signature.
 - Signatures imply approval of the content, not an assertion of _original authorship_ or copyright.
 - This doesn't mean such assertions are impossible; one may write: "I, (name), have written all the words herein." and sign _that_ statement.

+## Scribbles / Notes

+- Message transport: well-connected host sends a *short message* to an inbox informing them of available message.
+Individuals may be "well-connected hosts"

+- Short message may not come from sender, may be copied, sent through tor, should still be authentic

+- What prevents an attacker from DOSing a host by sending millions of notifications out with a target url?
+Auth cert?